| Team Services |

 Take advantage of integration with work item tracking: The Work Item Search interface integrates with familiar controls in the Work hub, letting you view, edit, comment, share, and much more.

-From anywhere in Team Services, make sure the search text box in the title bar contains Search work items, enter a search string in the textbox, and press Enter (or choose the icon) to start your search.
+By default in Visual Studio team services you will see Search work items, but if you have Code Search extension also installed, make sure the search text box in the title bar contains Search work items, enter a search string in the textbox, and press Enter (or choose the icon) to start your search.

 You can repeat this to add multiple quick filters.
 As you do so, the list updates to show matches, letting you quickly narrow down your search to exactly the item you want to find.
-For example, AssignedTo: Chris WorkItemType: Bug State: Active finds all active bugs assigned to a user named Chris.
+For example, a: Chris t: Bug s: Active finds all active bugs assigned to a user named Chris.

 Open the search results in a new browser tab from a search box by pressing Ctrl + Enter or by holding Ctrl and clicking the icon.
 In Google Chrome, press Ctrl + Shift + Enter to switch the focus to the new browser tab.